Glossary

 What Is a Vehicle MOT Check?

-The vehicle check (MOT) is an annual inspection and a legal requirement for all cars that are older than three years.
-This MOT inspection looks at various parts of the car to make sure they meet the legal minimum requirements for road safety.
-Additionally, parts – such as the exhaust and engine – are checked according to environmental guidelines.
+The vehicle check, or MOT, is an annual inspection required by law for every car older than three years.
+It runs through the parts of the vehicle that matter for road safety and confirms they meet the legal minimum standard.
+Components such as the exhaust and engine are also measured against environmental guidelines.

 What Does MOT Stand for?

-MOT is an abbreviation that stands for Ministry of Transport in the United Kingdom.
-The Ministry of Transport is a defunct office that developed into the Department of Transport.
+MOT stands for Ministry of Transport, a now-defunct UK office that eventually became the Department of Transport.

 What Are the Procedures Followed in an MOT Test?